Windows 10 error message "Can't find server" or "Couldn't locate machine" in FileBrowser

 Home Environment

-1. In FileBrowser's "Computer Name" field enter just the computer network name and do not prefix with "HomeGroup", "WorkGroup" etc. If you normally use a UNC path such as "\\computername\sharename\foldername", just enter "computername" (without the quotes) into the "Computer Name" field.
+In FileBrowser's "Name or URL" field enter just the computer network name and do not prefix with "HomeGroup", "WorkGroup" etc. If you normally use a UNC path such as "\\computername\sharename\foldername", just enter "computername" (without the quotes) into the "Name or URL" field.

 Work Environment

-• In a work environment you may need the DNS name of the target file server in FileBrowser's "Computer Name" field.
+In a work environment you may need the DNS name of the target file server in FileBrowser's "Name or URL" field.
 Your system Administrator will be able to tell you this.

 However if you wish to find out for yourself